Transferring property to a family member

 |£250,001 – £925,000||5%||8%|

-You should not rely on this information as there maybe factors which may effect your tax liability, You should always seek professional tax advice as tax rules continue to change.
+You should not rely on this information as there may be factors that may affect your tax liability, You should always seek professional tax advice as tax rules continue to change.